 Talk on the phone regularly!

 Having a routine of talking to each other is key to keeping the love alive.
 You both want to know “what’s up” with the other ones life, so catch up!
-Also, having a fairly normal phone-call schedule is good stability for an LDR.
+Also, having a fairly normal phone-call schedule is good stability for a LDR.

 Control your texting.